 Mecadon-Mann & Tuttle (2023)

-School counselors may choose to pursue clinical supervision after they graduate from a master’s program even though they are not required to do so.
 This quantitative study utilized a survey research design to examine the differences between school counselor professional identity (SCPI) development and post-master’s supervision.
 Results from this study indicate significant differences in components of SCPI between school counselors who participated in post-master’s supervision and those who did not.
 School counselors who pursued post-master’s supervision had stronger identity scores focused on roles and responsibilities, leadership, and social justice advocacy.

 Relational Cultural Theory: School counselor and Latinx parent partnerships